 Certain statements contained in this MD&A constitute forward-looking information within the meaning of securities laws.
 Forward-looking information may relate to the REIT's future outlook and anticipated events or results and may include statements regarding the financial position, business strategy, budgets, litigation, projected costs, capital expenditures, financial results, taxes, plans and objectives of or involving the REIT.
 Particularly, statements regarding future results, performance, achievements, prospects or opportunities for the REIT or the real estate or automotive dealership industry are forward-looking statements.
-In some cases, forward-looking information can be identified by terms such as "may", "might", "will", "could", "should", "occur", "expect", "plan", "anticipate", "believe", "intend", "estimate", "predict", "potential", "continue", "likely", "schedule", "objectives", or the negative thereof or other similar expressions concerning matters that are not historical facts.
+In some cases, forward-looking information can be identified by terms such as "may", "might", "will", "could", "should", "would", "occur", "expect", "plan", "anticipate", "believe", "intend", "estimate", "predict", "potential", "continue", "likely", "schedule", "objectives", or the negative thereof or other similar expressions concerning matters that are not historical facts.
 Some of the specific forward-looking statements in this MD&A include, but are not limited to, statements with respect to the following:

-- the REIT's relationship with the Dilawri Group, Dilawri's shareholders and certain other related persons and entities (collectively, the "Dilawri Organization"), including in respect of (i) the Dilawri Organization's retained interest in the REIT and its current intention with respect thereto, (ii) the services to be provided to the REIT (whether directly or indirectly) by Dilawri pursuant to the Administration Agreement (as referenced below under Section 8 "Related Party Transactions") and (iii) expected transactions to be entered into between Dilawri and the REIT (including pursuant to the Strategic Alliance Agreement (as referenced below under Section 8 "Related Party Transactions")); - the redevelopment of the KW Development Property and expenditures related thereto; - the relocation of certain tenants within the Dixie Auto Mall; - the REIT's intention with respect to, and ability to execute, its external and internal growth strategies; - the maintenance by the REIT of a strong balance sheet and prudent financial management and associated minimization of financial risk; - the expected increase in Same Property Cash NOI (as defined below); - the REIT representing a unique alternative for automotive dealership operators considering a sale or recapitalization of their business; - the REIT's capital expenditure requirements and capital expenditures to be made by the REIT and the Dilawri Group; - the REIT's distribution policy and the distributions to be paid to Unitholders (as defined below); - the REIT's debt strategy; - the REIT's access to available sources of debt and/or equity financing; - the expected tax treatment of the REIT and its distributions to Unitholders; - the REIT's ability to meet its stated objectives; - the REIT's ability to expand its asset base and make accretive acquisitions; and - the ability of the REIT to qualify as a "Mutual Fund Trust" as defined in the Income Tax Act (Canada) (the "Tax Act"), and as a "Real Estate Investment Trust", as defined in the SIFT Rules (as defined below).
+- the REIT's relationship with the Dilawri Group, Dilawri's shareholders and certain other related persons and entities (collectively, the "Dilawri Organization"), including in respect of (i) the Dilawri Organization's retained interest in the REIT and its current intention with respect thereto, (ii) the services to be provided to the REIT (whether directly or indirectly) by Dilawri pursuant to the Administration Agreement, and (iii) expected transactions to be entered into between Dilawri and the REIT (including pursuant to the Strategic Alliance Agreement); - the redevelopment of the KW Development Property and expenditures related thereto; - the relocation of certain tenants within the Dixie Auto Mall; - the REIT's intention with respect to, and ability to execute, its external and internal growth strategies; - the maintenance by the REIT of a strong balance sheet and prudent financial management and associated minimization of financial risk; - the expected increase in Same Property Cash NOI (as defined below); - the REIT representing a unique alternative for automotive dealership operators considering a sale or recapitalization of their business; - the REIT's capital expenditure requirements and capital expenditures to be made by the REIT and the Dilawri Group; - the REIT's distribution policy and the distributions to be paid to Unitholders (as defined below); - the REIT's debt strategy; - the REIT's access to available sources of debt and/or equity financing; - the expected tax treatment of the REIT and its distributions to Unitholders;

+- the potential curtailment to the North American Free Trade Agreement ("NAFTA") and trade tariff policies and its impact on future retail automotive sales; - the REIT's ability to meet its stated objectives; - the REIT's ability to expand its asset base and make accretive acquisitions; and - the ability of the REIT to qualify as a "Mutual Fund Trust" as defined in the Income Tax Act (Canada) (the "Tax Act"), and as a "Real Estate Investment Trust", as defined in the SIFT Rules (as defined below).

-The REIT has based these forward-looking statements on factors and assumptions about future events and financial trends that it believes may affect its financial condition, results of operations, business strategy and financial needs, including that the Canadian economy will remain stable over the next 12 months, that tax laws remain unchanged, that conditions within the automotive dealership real estate industry and the automotive dealership industry generally, including competition for acquisitions, will be consistent with the current climate, that the Canadian capital markets will provide the REIT with access to equity and/or debt at reasonable rates when required and that the Dilawri Organization will continue its involvement with the REIT.
+The REIT has based these forward-looking statements on factors and assumptions about future events and financial trends that it believes may affect its financial condition, results of operations, business strategy and financial needs, including that the Canadian economy will remain stable over the next 12 months, that inflation will remain relatively low, that interest rates will remain stable, that tax laws remain unchanged, that conditions within the automotive dealership real estate industry and the automotive dealership industry generally, including competition for acquisitions, will be consistent with the current climate, that the Canadian capital markets will provide the REIT with access to equity and/or debt at reasonable rates when required and that the Dilawri Organization will continue its involvement with the REIT.